aduffy70/gbs-tools/README.txt

 collapsebarcodes.py - Removes a single nucleotide from the end of a set of
                       12mer (or whatever-mer) sequences to see how the list of unique sequences collapses.
-Didn't end up being useful.
+Didn't end up being useful. countsbysample.py - Returns a count of how many reads in a fastq file were assigned to each barcode. compare12merquality - Compares 12mers to the closest matching barcode and reports the average quality of matching vs mismatched bases.

 "Pipeline" used to clean up T. intricatum GBS dataset: